OPENGYM

 After testing on 2 participants, we found something interesting:

-Percentages felt easier to interpret and easier to feel how busy the gym was.
+Percentages were easier to interpret and easier to feel how busy the gym was.

 When participants looked at numbers ("15/50"), it took longer for them to decide whether it was busy or not as busy compared to percentages.